To

 b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partly or optionally convertible) and hence, reporting under clause 3(x)(b) of the Order is not Applicable to the Company.

-b) According to the information and explanations given to us including the representation made to us by the management of the Company, no report under sub-section 12 of section 143 of the Act has been filed by the auditors in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014, with the Central Government for the period covered by our audit.
+According to the information and explanations given to us including the representation made to us by the management of the Company, no report under sub section (12) of Section 143 of the Companies Act,2013 in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014, has been filed by Cost auditor/Secretarial auditor/ Branch auditors with the Central Government for the period covered by our audit.

 c) According to the information and explanations given to us including the representation made to us by the management of the Company, there are no whistle blower complaints received by the Company during the year.